StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 North Dakota charitable gaming venues

-King Pin Casino in Fargo is one of the more established charitable gaming venues in the city, offering blackjack and poker tables in a venue that has become a regular stop for Fargo residents who want casino-style gaming without the drive to a tribal resort.
-Southgate Casino and Playmakers All-American Lounge in Grand Forks fill a similar role in the eastern part of the state.
+King Pin Casino in Fargo offers charitable gaming, including blackjack and poker, for visitors who want casino-style games without traveling to a tribal resort.
+Southgate Casino and Playmakers All-American Lounge in Grand Forks serve the eastern part of the state.
 Lucky Strike Lounge and Casino in Minot serves the north-central region.

 The charitable gaming model has practical implications for visitors.
 Because the license belongs to the charity, hours, table limits, and game availability can shift depending on the scheduled operations of the licensee.
 Calling ahead to confirm current hours and game availability is a reasonable precaution, particularly for weekday visits.